-Under Assembly Bill 811, California property owners in special assessment districts may enter into voluntary contractual assessments against their properties, to finance a range of authorized energy and water efficiency products and improvements.
-The primary goals of the bill are environmental – to lower green house gas levels and reduce energy and water consumption.
-However, this financing tool, called Property Assessed Clean Energy (PACE) financing, is also seen by cities and counties as a stimulus program that spurs local economic growth and creates new jobs.
+Under Assembly Bill 811, California property owners in special assessment districts may enter into voluntary contractual assessments to finance a range of authorized energy and water efficiency products and improvements.
+The primary goals of the bill are environmental – to lower greenhouse gas levels, and to reduce energy and water consumption.
+Additionally, this mechanism, called Property Assessed Clean Energy (PACE) financing, is viewed by cities and counties as a stimulus program that spurs economic growth and creates new local jobs.

 CEDA and Dividend Finance/Figtree Financing PACE Partnership

-The partnership between CEDA and Dividend Finance/Figtree Financing creates an easy and cost-free path for cities and counties to authorize, for property owners within their jurisdiction, a financing program for energy and water efficiency products.
-Local municipalities not currently within Dividend Finance/Figtree Financing’s service area can join with two simple no-cost resolutions, one authorizing them to join CEDA and the other authorizing intent to join the Dividend Finance/Figtree PACE program as well as allow CEDA to conduct assessment proceedings.
+This PACE initiative creates a streamlined and cost-free pathway for cities and counties to authorize a financing program for energy and water efficiency products benefiting property owners within their jurisdiction.
+Local municipalities that are not currently within Dividend Finance’s PACE service area can join by adopting two resolutions: one authorizing the jurisdiction to join CEDA, and the second confirming the jurisdiction’s intent to join Dividend Finance’s PACE program as well as allowing CEDA to conduct assessment proceedings.

-Property owners realize not only improved property values, but they also qualify for large tax incentives, accelerated depreciation and state cash rebates as they slash monthly energy costs and create a hedge against escalating energy prices.
-PACE imposes no encumbrance on personal or business credit, financing is based on assessed property values, and it is transferrable to subsequent property owners.
+Property owners completing PACE-qualifying projects benefit from higher real estate values, potentially large tax incentives from credits and accelerated depreciation, state cash rebates, diminished monthly energy costs, and hedging against escalating energy prices.
+PACE imposes no encumbrance on personal or business credit since financing is based on assessed property values.
+And PACE assessments freely transfer to subsequent property owners.

 - Building envelope